lvgl/lvgl/docs/README.md

     grid
 ```

-The first line is for the purposes of providing a uniquely-named link target that can be referenced elsewhere in the documentation.
+The first line is for the purposes of providing a uniquely-named link target that
+can be referenced elsewhere in the documentation.

     .. _{LINK NAME}:

+Note that `{LINK NAME}` MUST be preceded by a single underscore.

 Replace `{LINK NAME}` with a link name that is unique among all documents under the `./docs/` directory.
-It can have multiple words if needed or otherwise appropriate.
-While separating multiple words with spaces technically can work, we prefer separating these words with hyphens.
+It can have multiple words if needed to make it unique or when otherwise appropriate.
+If multiple words are used, they can be separated with single spaces, hyphens or underscores.
+Whatever you use, the separators used in `{LINK NAME}` must be identical.  `{LINK NAME}` strings are not case sensitive.
 Example: `ref-base-object`, to refer to the "Base Object" page in the Reference section of the documentation.

 That unique name is then used to provide a link reference elsewhere in the documentation like this:

     :ref:`{LINK NAME}`

+This in-line markup (interpreted text) is then replaced by the title of the file or section heading just below the link target.
+For this reason, there are 2 rules that **must** be followed for `:ref:` in-line link references to work:

-The `.. _{LINK NAME}:` line should be above a heading and there **must** be a single empty line after it for the documentation-generation logic to process it correctly.
+- the `.. _{LINK NAME}:` line **must** be above an `.rst` title or section heading, and

+- there **must** be a single empty line after it for the documentation-generation logic to process it correctly.

 ### Section Headings